OG-Sadpanda/SharpCalendar/README.md

 # SharpCalendar
-Retrieve Outlook Calendar Details using Cobalt Strike's Execute-Assembly
+Retrieve Outlook Calendar Details using Cobalt Strike's Execute-Assembly.
+Sometimes its nice to know if/when someone will be out of office ¯\_(ツ)_/¯

 Help: SharpCalendar.exe -h